automationgurus/automationgurus.github.io/src/docs/deploy-management-group-hierarchy.md

 - If you want to create MG under non-root MG, then you need to specify parent MG.
 It must be its fully qualified ID.

-??? note "ManagementGroup.ProdCritical.Parameters.json - create 'Prod-Critical' MG under 'Prod'"
+??? note "Show ManagementGroup.ProdCritical.Parameters.json - create 'Prod-Critical' MG under 'Prod'"
     ``` json
     {
         "$schema": "https://schema.management.azure.com/schemas/2019-04-01/deploymentParameters.json#",